1jamesthompson1/SalesforceTelefundDialer/README.md

 # SalesforceTelefundDialer

-A simple script to help automate the dialing process of calling saleforce leads on a UCS dialer
+This is a simple script designed to hlep speed up the manual process of calling data from salesforce with the UCS dialer.

+# Installation and setup instructions

+1. Download exe
+  Press on this link to Download: https://github.com/1jamesthompson1/SalesforceTelefundDialer/raw/main/salesforceDialer.exe